GenericMappingTools/gmt/doc/rst/source/grdmath.rst

    :ref:`PROJ_ELLIPSOID <Projection Parameters>` is not spherical then geodesics are used in spherical calculations.

+   The operator **LDIST1** is a version of **LDIST** that is optimized for the use is coastline data sets created with **pscoast**.
+It includes fast searching routines that significantly reduce the processing time without penalty to the result.

 #.
 The operator **PLM** calculates the associated Legendre polynomial
    of degree L and order M (0 <= M <= L), and its argument is the sine of the latitude. **PLM** is not normalized and includes the Condon-Shortley